Code-Institute-Submissions/5km-parks-MP2/README.md

 ## User Experience (UX)

 ### Brief
-I wanted to create an app which will provide a simple and streamlined way for users to access immediate details on green spaces for walking within their vicinity.
+I wanted to create an app which provides a simple and streamlined way for users to access immediate details on green spaces for walking within their vicinity.
 Users will liekly be keen on outdoors or walking.
 Owing to the lockdown, and people wanting to be outdoors more, we could see a wide variety of users.